LLNL/benchpark/docs/identifying-similar-system.rst

 one that has an existing configuration already.
 Existing system configurations are listed in the table in :doc:`system-list`.

-If you are running on a system with an accelerator, find an existing system wih the same accelerator vendor, and then secondarily, if you can, match the actual accererator.
+If you are running on a system with an accelerator, find an existing system with the same accelerator vendor, and then secondarily, if you can, match the actual accererator.

 1. accelerator.vendor